apache/apisix-website/website/blog/2021-08-14-contributors-the-golden-metric-of-openSource-projects-en.md

 ## Comparison on Multi Repo

 Both the “Contributor Growth” and “Active Contributors” charts support comparisons across multiple repositories.
-What’s more, we pull the Github API to update the charts on a daily/monthly basis, so your repository can always display real-time contributor data by making a one-time copy using the link we provide.
+What’s more, we pull the GitHub API to update the charts on a daily/monthly basis, so your repository can always display real-time contributor data by making a one-time copy using the link we provide.

 The contributor growth line plot is based on the date of the first commit by each contributor to the project.
-The contributor growth line chart allows us to see the growth of the community based on the total number of contributors shown on the Github homepage.
+The contributor growth line chart allows us to see the growth of the community based on the total number of contributors shown on the GitHub homepage.

 By showing line plot for multiple repo in the same chart at the same time, we can also visually compare the development of different communities.